sebastienrousseau/skeletonic/README.md

 ## Contributing

-Please read carefully through our [Contributing Guidelines](https://github.com/reedia/skeletonic/blob/master/CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+Please read carefully through our [Contributing Guidelines](https://github.com/reedia/skeletonic/blob/master/CONTRIBUTING.md) for further details on the process for submitting pull requests to us.

 ## Code of Conduct
 We are committed to preserving and fostering a diverse, welcoming community.
 Please read our [Code of Conduct](https://github.com/reedia/skeletonic/blob/master/CODE_OF_CONDUCT.md).